thirdweb-example/thirdweb-stripe/README.md

 ## Thirdweb Stripe

-This project demonstrates an example flow for setting up subscription based payments for web3 apps using thirdweb [wallet authentication](https://portal.thirdweb.com/advanced-features/wallet-authentication) and [Stripe](https://stripe.com).
+This project demonstrates an example flow for setting up subscription based payments for web3 apps using thirdweb [auth](https://portal.thirdweb.com/auth) and [Stripe](https://stripe.com).

 It enables traditional SaaS business models for web3 apps where products can offer protected services that require subscriptions to access.